When was Andrew Jackson born?

 Arguably the most notable occurrence that came from Jackson’s time as president was his battle with the Second Bank of the United States, during which he blocked its re-charter in 1832.

 Federal funds were pulled from the Second Bank and redistributed to a series of 23 state banks.
-The Second Bank’s charter officially ended in 1836, and his actions were seen by the American people as a victory for the common man.
+The Second Bank’s charter officially ended in 1836, and the American people saw his actions as a victory for the common man.

-Despite the fact that he was reprimanded by his opponents within the government, the support that he garnered from this action paved the way for his reelection in 1832 against Henry Clay with over 56% of the popular vote.
+Despite the fact that his opponents within the government reprimanded him, the support that he garnered from this action paved the way for his reelection in 1832 against Henry Clay with over 56% of the popular vote.

-His ultimate cause of death was determined to be congestive heart failure, most likely expedited by chronic mouth infections, smoking, a bullet remaining in his abdomen after his duel with Charles Dickinson, and possible poisoning from the medications he was being prescribed by his physician.
+His ultimate cause of death was determined to be congestive heart failure, most likely expedited by chronic mouth infections, smoking, a bullet remaining in his abdomen after his duel with Charles Dickinson, and possible poisoning from the medications his physician was prescribing him.